meltano/meltano/docs/src/docs/contributor-guide.md

 export MELTANO_UI_URL = ""
 ```

-## Known plugins
+## Discoverable plugins

-Known plugins are those defined in a file called `discovery.yml`, which Meltano will look for in 4 places, in order of precedence:

-1. At the root of the project directory.
-By default, no `discovery.yml` will exist here, but you can create one yourself to experiment.
-2. The URL specified by the [`discovery_url` setting](/docs/settings.html#discovery-url): <https://www.meltano.com/discovery.yml> by default
-3. `.meltano/cache/discovery.yml` inside your project's [`.meltano` directory](/docs/project.html#meltano-directory).
-Downloads from the discovery URL will be cached here.
-4. Inside the `meltano` package

-The versions on <https://www.meltano.com> and in the package can be found inside the Meltano repository at [`src/meltano/core/bundle/discovery.yml`](https://gitlab.com/meltano/meltano/-/blob/master/src/meltano/core/bundle/discovery.yml).
+[Discoverable plugins](/docs/plugins.html#discoverable-plugins) are defined in the `discovery.yml` manifest, which can be found inside the Meltano repository at [`src/meltano/core/bundle/discovery.yml`](https://gitlab.com/meltano/meltano/-/blob/master/src/meltano/core/bundle/discovery.yml).

-If you have a plugin you think should also be known to Meltano out of the box, you can contribute a change to that file.
+If you've added a custom plugin to your project that you think should be discoverable and supported out of the box, please contribute a change to that file.
-All you'll need is the [custom plugin definition](/docs/command-line-interface.html#how-to-use-custom-plugins) from your [`meltano.yml` project file](/docs/project.html#meltano-yml-project-file), which has the same format as known plugin definitions in `discovery.yml`.
+All you'll need is the [custom plugin definition](/docs/project.html#custom-plugin-definitions) from your [`meltano.yml` project file](/docs/project.html#meltano-yml-project-file), which has the same format as plugin definitions in `discovery.yml`.

-### Changing discovery.yml

-#### `discovery.yml` version

-Whenever new functionality is introduced that changes the schema of `discovery.yml` (the exact properties it supports and their types), the `version` in `src/meltano/core/bundle/discovery.yml` and the `VERSION` constant in `src/meltano/core/plugin_discovery_service.py` must be incremented, so that older instances of Meltano don't attempt to download and parse a `discovery.yml` its parser is not compatible with.

-Changes to `discovery.yml` that only use existing properties do not constitute schema changes and do not require `version` to be incremented.

-#### Local changes to `discovery.yml`
+### Local changes to `discovery.yml`

 When you need to make changes to `discovery.yml`, these changes are not automatically detected inside of the `meltano` repo during development.
 While there are a few ways to solve this problem, it is recommended to create a symbolic link in order ensure that changes made inside of the `meltano` repo appear inside the Meltano project you initialized and are testing on.